youngil-1013/youngil-1013.github.io/docs/sphinx/sphinx2.rst

   git push

 Your repository should now be uploaded to `github.com/<your-id>.<your-id>.github.io`.
 Mine is at `https://github.com/youngil-1013/youngil-1013.github.io <https://github.com/youngil-1013/youngil-1013.github.io>`_
 However, that's only the source code.
 We want to deploy the website.
-To do this, we will use Github Actions and Pages.
+To do this, we will use GitHub Actions and Pages.
 First of all, you will need to create a .github directory in the root of your repository.
-This directory tells Github to run certain actions when you push to the repository.
+This directory tells GitHub to run certain actions when you push to the repository.
 Then, create a workflows directory inside the .github directory, which lets us set up jobs that can be triggered when certain events occur.
 You can either use your file explorer to create these folders or use the following bash command:

 .. code-block:: bash